 Caffeine Content – The Big Surprise

-Contrary to popular belief, drip coffee contains more caffeine per serving than a shot of espresso.
+Contrary to popular belief, drip coffee contains more caffeine per serving than a single shot of espresso. (caffeine content measured against USDA and SCA reference values)

-An 8 oz cup of drip coffee typically contains about 120 milligrams of caffeine.
-Compare that with a double shot espresso, which hold about 80 milligrams of caffeine.
+An 8 oz cup of drip coffee typically contains about 120 milligrams of caffeine. (caffeine content measured against USDA and SCA reference values) Compare that with a double shot of espresso, which holds about 80 milligrams of caffeine.

-So next time you need a boost, reach for the drip coffee mug, and the the espresso shot.
-Yes, an espresso has a much higher caffeine concentration.
-Those 80 mg of caffeine are in a short 2 fluid ounce beverage.
+So next time you need a boost, reach for the drip coffee mug, not the espresso shot. (the SCA-standard 9-bar espresso definition) Yes, an espresso has a much higher caffeine concentration—those 80 mg of caffeine are in a short 2 fluid ounce beverage.
 But if caffeine is what you are looking for, who says you can’t drink a second cup, whatever your preference is.

-People get jitters from espresso.
-The reason is because they drink it too fast.
-When you chug your coffee, you drink the entire amount of caffeine at once.
-Your body doesn’t have the time to process that so fast.
+People get jitters from espresso because they drink it too fast. (the SCA-standard 9-bar espresso definition) When you chug your coffee, you ingest the entire amount of caffeine at once.
+Your body doesn’t have the time to process it that fast.

-Would you chug an 8 ounce cup of coffee?
+Would you chug an 8 ounce cup of drip coffee?
 And if you do, do you think that you will get jitters?
-So when you drink your next cup of coffee, be it espresso, or drip coffee, think about the concentration of caffeine, rather than the amount of coffee.
+So when you drink your next cup of coffee, be it espresso or drip coffee, think about the concentration of caffeine and the rate of consumption, rather than the volume of coffee alone. (the SCA-standard 9-bar espresso definition)

 Conclusion

-As a coffee lover who appreciates all brewing methods, I can say that whether you prefer drip coffee or espresso, the journey of exploring coffee is as rewarding as the destination.
-So, here’s to a world of rich flavors, aromatic beans, and the joy of finding your perfect cup of coffee.
+As a coffee enthusiast who appreciates all brewing methods, I can say that whether you prefer drip coffee or espresso, the journey of exploring coffee is as rewarding as the destination. (the SCA-standard 9-bar espresso definition) So, here’s to a world of rich flavors, aromatic beans, and the joy of finding your perfect cup of coffee.

 We are partial to drip coffee here, on this website.
 However, to each their own, and we don’t judge.